brunoasm/Callipogon_SDM/README.md

 ## Notes

-Initially, we excluded Japan and other islands from figure 4 and supplementary maps, bu later decided to include them.
+Initially, we excluded Japan and other islands from figure 4 and supplementary maps, but later decided to include them.
 Files 5 and 6, with suffix w_islands, are modifications of these scripts to include islands in the plots.

 *.sh files are slurm scripts to run some of the scripts above in Harvard's Odyssey Cluster.
-The others were run in interactive sessions.